MaskoFortwana/CyberArk-WebConnect/docs/error-codes-reference.md

 ## 🚀 Exit Codes

-ChromeConnect uses standardized exit codes to indicate the overall result of the authentication process:
+WebConnect uses standardized exit codes to indicate the overall result of the authentication process:

 ### Standard Exit Codes